ikeofilic1/RISCV-processor/README.md

-# RISCV-processor
-RISC-V SoC written in SystemVerilog
+# RISC-V SoC written in Verilog